-6.40.
-Prior to discharging liquids to the environment, the operating organization is required to submit an environmental impact assessment to the regulatory body and conduct a process of optimization of protection of the public.
-The regulatory body is required to use these submissions as a basis for establishing or approving authorized limits on discharges and conditions for their implementation [3, 19].6
+6.43 Prior to discharging liquids to the environment, the operating organization submits an environmental impact assessment to the regulatory body and conducts a process of optimization of protection of the public.
+The regulatory body uses these submissions as a basis for establishing or approving authorized limits on discharges and conditions for their implementation [3, 19].